 Jesus is a myth.

 He is a fictitious character; he is "made up."
-Matthew felt free to make up stuff about him, including the crazy story about the resurrection of "many" saints around the time of the crucifixion.
+Matthew felt free to make up stuff about him, including the crazy story about the resurrection of "many" saints around the time of the crucifixion (Matt.
+27:52ff).

 Matthew wanted to outdo Luke and Mark.
-And Matthew is obsessed with connecting the (made-up) story of Jesus with the Old Testament.
+And Matthew is obsessed with connecting the (made-up) story of Jesus with stuff that's written in the Old Testament.